See signs of humidity? Follow these steps:

 4. Improve circulation by opening drapes, moving furniture or objects blocking registers, running furnace fan continuously

-5. Replace window with superior new sealed unit capable of withstanding higher relative humidity levels
+5. Replace window with a new unit with a superior seal capable of withstanding higher relative humidity levels

 6. Improve caulking, weather-stripping to reduce cold air infiltration, ensure there are adequate fresh air and combustion air supplies (Figure 5)